PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-12 05:16:52
+Last updated: 2024-04-12 05:17:25
-Random Quote: We all wanted to be loved by a man incapable of giving love. - Number Five
+Random Quote: Well, maybe this isn't a breakup.
+Maybe this is two friends getting back together. - Robin Scherbatsky